 In addition to directing the film with his brother Benny, Josh Safdie has also written the screenplay and edited the film with Ronald Bronstein who he collaborated with in the same way for Heaven Knows What.
 The original score for the production has been created by Oneohtrix Point Never, AKA experimental musician Daniel Lopatin.
 The film has also been produced by Sebastian Bear-McClard, Oscar Boyson, Terry Dougas and Paris Kasidocostas Latsis, with Sean Price Williams as the director of photography.
 You can see more about the film at the official Twitter page.

 From the look of the trailer, Good Time is set to be an impressive window on the seeming necessity of desperation and the destruction that it leaves in its wake.
-It’s up against a lot of other great films in the Cannes 2017 Official Selection, so we’ll be surprised if it picks up the Palme d’Or.
-However, if last year’s I, Daniel Blake has taught us anything, it’s that surprises can happen for genuine films.
+It was up against a lot of other great films in the Cannes 2017 Official Selection, with the Palme d’Or going to art satire, The Square.
+However, it looks like a genuine film that would sit well on your watch list, especially with the intensity of the new trailer.